jonathan-markland/MissionII/ReadMe.md

 Mission II
 ==========

-A retro 1980s style computer game ~10 week C#/Monogame project.
+A retro 1980s style computer game.

 Navigate the maze of levels inside the fortress, and retrieve the treasured items, taking them to the safe.